Skip to content

 Conclusion

 To sum up, taking the required number of glasses of water for your daily needs is challenging, but there are other alternatives out there that would count as water intake, such as a cup of tea.
+Tea also offers numerous nutritional benefits, including potential health benefits and the option to add natural flavorings without compromising its nutritional benefits.
 Drinking a cup of tea is counted as a water intake, and just to make sure that you are on the healthy side of drinking it, drink it without any added preservatives or processed sugar.
 Obviously, these refined substances would do you more harm than good.

 Aside from its favorable taste, which is why green tea is a very popular drink nowadays, it promotes numerous health benefits, including neuroprotection, cholesterol-lowering properties, strong antioxidant capacity, quality emotional status, quality sleep, and suppression of hypertension.
 While plain water could make you feel full and thus help in maintaining one’s diet, a cup of green tea would surely be a natural diet booster because it contains bioactive substances like caffeine and EGCG, which can have powerful effects on metabolism and eventually reduce body fat.
 That is why, while both green tea leaves and plain water are natural fat burners by themselves, just imagine combining these two powerhouses when it comes to weight loss.